Baahubali: Before the Beginning: Filming

 In September 2018, filming for the series began, with television actress Mrunal Thakur was confirmed to play the role of Sivagami in the series, with Rahul Bose and Atul Kulkarni in pivotal roles.
 Three sets were erected at locations where the two Baahubali films were filmed.
 Principal photography was completed in February 2019.
 In April 2021, Thakur walked out of the project due to scheduling conflicts and was replaced by Wamiqa Gabbi.

 In March 2021, Bollywood Hungama reported that Netflix has scrapped the previously shot version after investing ₹100 crore, and new version with a budget of ₹200 crore is planned.
 The Hans India stated that the revamped version would have a new director and production team.
 Kunal Deshmukh was reportedly signed as a director but he later opted out.

 In January 2022, Variety reported that Netflix was reevaluating the series, and has been "struggling with the project for some time now."

+In 2024, the series was permanently shelved by Netflix.
+While no official reasons have been disclosed for abandoning the series, the makers are reportedly dissatisfied with the visual quality.